 One Jewish woman, Diann, discovered yoga as a young adult.
 She amped up her practice just after high school.
 She was on a spiritual search.
 She sensed the peripheral Judaism with which she grew up could not offer her the dynamic truth she sought.
 As a dancer and creative person, the transition was natural.

 Diann lived for a year in a yoga studio in New York City, practicing and eating within that lifestyle along with several other Jewish, young people.
 She chanted the names of many gods and was not bothered by the miniature god statues around her.
 Ultimately, a woman she encountered who seemed to have true serenity shared with Diann about Jesus being the Jewish Messiah.
-“Receiving him centered my life perfectly for the first time,” she noted.
-Diann no longer felt she needed yoga to strive for completion and spirituality.
+“Receiving him centered my life perfectly for the first time,” Diann noted.
+She no longer felt she needed yoga to strive for completion and spirituality.
 Having found the Jewish Messiah, she returned to a full understanding of the faith with which she had been raised, with one path to the true God rather than many.

 In the secularized practice of yoga, what is the spiritual root?
 If there is physical openness, what spiritual forces might walk through that door?
 If physical openness creates a spiritual openness, how might this be guarded against?